 New Gas Cans Are Horrible

-Over the past few years the technology of gas cans seems to have become more and more complicated, what with the rickety triggers and valves on nozzles which (I’ll guess) look like they had been designed by a committee of bureaucrats who had absolutely no idea of the purpose or application of a gas can other than vaguely as a nefarious tool of global warming.
+Over the past few years the technology of gas cans seems to have become more and more complicated, what with the rickety triggers and valves on nozzles which (I’ll guess) look like they had been designed by a committee of bureaucrats who had absolutely no idea of the purpose or application of a gas can.

 The spouts are complicated and so cheaply made, they never seem to work, even if you follow their logic.
 And they seem to require three hands to operate.
 Plus the venting is bad.
 Bottom line: I wind up spilling more gas with the new ones than the old – what a waste.
 The law of unintended consequences at work, I guess.